laynecooper/MART341-WebDesign/assignment-09/README.md

 2) I am excited to learn more about styling because it was one of my favorite parts so far.
 I think its fun to create backround colors, bold tables and text and see a simple webpage come together in something thats fun to look at.

-3) For this week, my biggest challenge was creating the <nav> from site to site.
+3) For this week, my biggest challenge was creating the navigation from site to site.
 It's tricky to know if you're doing it right before uploading to your repository.
-To get help and create my <nav> I watched the weekly video and went to the class website which helped greatly.
+To get help and create my navigation I watched the weekly video and went to the class website which helped greatly.